DWasilewski3/Resume/README.md

 **Governor’s Honor Guard –** *2017 - 2019*
 Served as Boy Scout assistant patrol leader and visitor guide at Fort Mackinac and State Park buildings, and led volunteer service projects for Mackinac Island State Park

-**Kids Food Basket -** Helped design and fill lunch bags for youth in need.
-Worked on numerous food collection and preparation campaigns